HamidMushtaq/SparkGA1/README.md

 This of course assumes that you have an environment variable $HADOOP_INSTALL that points to the hadoop's home directory.

 ## Compiling
-For compiling, go the the program folder and type `sbt package`.
-Likewise, for compiling the filesDownloader utility, go the filesDownloader folder and type `sbt package`.
+For compiling, go to the program folder and type `sbt package`.
+Likewise, for compiling the filesDownloader utility, go to the filesDownloader folder and type `sbt package`.
 The code for the chunker utility can be found at https://github.com/HamidMushtaq/FastqChunker, but a compiled jar file is also placed in the chunker folder here.

 ## Files required